interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/01_csc_project_creation.md

 When you can login to MyCSC, navigate to:<br>
 https://docs.csc.fi/accounts/how-to-create-new-project/

 There follow the instructions under heading: "Student".
-During (or after) the project creation you can attach the Rahti service to the project.
+During (or after) the project creation you can attach the cPouta service to the project.